JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 ## Storing Floats/ Real numbers in binary

 ### Fixed point
-Floating point without the exponent, useless in real life but in an exam they will tell you where the decimal is
+Floating point without the exponent, useless in real life but in an exam they will tell you where the decimal is.

 ### Floating point
 Exponent moves decimal to the right if positive and left if negative, starting from **after** the first digit in the mantissa. ( think of it as a literal exponent )